-Adrian College is a four year residential college.
-Students who want an exemption from the 4 year requirement must meet one or more of the following criteria:
+Adrian College is a four-year residential college.
+Students who want an exemption from the four-year requirement must meet one or more of the following criteria:

-- Commute from the home of a parent or adult relative if located within a 45 mile distance from the College (parent or legal guardian must verify this by letter to the Residence Life Office)
+1. Commute from the home of a parent or adult relative if located within a 45 mile distance from the College (parent or guardian must verify this by letter to the Residence Life Office)

 Is the singles policy complicated?

 No. There are only a certain number of single rooms in any hall and that number is dependent on the amount of available space in campus housing.
-Singles are assigned using the Housing Lottery System (mentioned above), classification and location.
 There is a very limited number of singles available for first year students during their first semester.
 Single rooms are offered at an additional charge.

 What if my roommate and I don't get along?

-Discuss this concern with your roommate.
-If you are unsure about how to approach the discussion, talk with your Resident Assistant or Hall Coordinator.
-If your initial conversation does not resolve your concerns, consult your Resident Assistant or Hall Coordinator about other strategies.
+Discuss this concern with your roommate. if you are unsure about how to approach the discussion, talk with your resident assistant (RA).
+If your initial conversation does not resolve your concerns, consult your RA about other strategies.
 Occasionally, a change in roommates is required.
-If a solution cannot be found with your RA/HC please contact the Housing Office for further assistance.
+If a solution cannot be found with your RA, please contact the Housing Office for further assistance.

-Living with someone else can occasionally be difficult but it is one of the most valuable experiences you will have at Adrian College.
-The Residence Life staff will be happy to share practical negotiation and compromise strategies – information you will be able to use the rest of your life!
+Living with someone else can occasionally be difficult, but it is one of the most valuable experiences you will have at Adrian College.
+The Residence Life staff will be happy to share practical negotiation and compromise strategies -- this is information you will be able to use the rest of your life!

-The Residence Life Office has established the following policies that apply to residence halls and Greek houses.
-These policies are in accordance with United Methodist tradition, student development theory, the College Policy on Discrimination and Discriminatory Harassment, and our desire to create a safe, clean, educational atmosphere.
-Residence Life policies are designed to promote a learning community, the right to privacy, an atmosphere conducive to study, the protection of personal and public property, and a respect for the needs and values of each individual.
-However, the success of a living/learning community in fulfilling these needs depends on each resident being willing to live by these policies and be responsible for his or her behavior.
-The following policies do not address every issue.
-If a situation pertaining to residence life arises that is not addressed within this handbook, the Residence Life Office reserves the right to exercise professional judgment to make a determination.
+The Residence Life Office has established policies that apply to residence halls and Greek houses.
+These policies are in accordance with the United Methodist tradition, student development theory, the College Policy on Discrimination and Discriminatory Harassment and our desire to create a safe, clean, educational atmosphere.
+Residence Life policies are designed to promote a learning community, the right to privacy, an atmosphere conducive to study, the protection of personal and public property and a respect for the needs and values of each individual.
+However, the success of a living/learning community in fulfilling these needs depends on each resident being willing to live by these policies and be responsible for his/her behavior.
+The policies do not address every issue.
+If a situation pertaining to Residence Life arises that is not addressed within the handbook, the Residence Life Office reserves the right to exercise professional judgment to make a determination.